 Although this ham and bean soup recipe has been in my family for years, I’ve never made it before – I’ve always left that part up to my mom or grandma.
 While visiting home, my mom pulled a gorgeous honey baked ham out of the fridge.
 Almost immediately, I decided that I wanted to make use of the ham bone, and what better way to do that than make this extremely simple, yet hearty, healthy and delicious soup.
 I would even call it a stoop.

 Even though this isn’t the ideal summer dish, it’s made for the perfect meal this week with the start of California’s June gloom.

-1 (16 oz.) bag of 15 bean mix
+- 1 bag (16 oz.)
+15 bean mix

-1 medium sweet onion, finely diced
+- 1 medium sweet onion, finely diced

-3-4 carrots, finely chopped
+- 3-4 carrots, peeled and finely chopped

-Salt and pepper, to taste
+- Salt and pepper, to taste

-Rinse beans in colander.
+- Rinse beans in colander.
 Place beans in large pot and cover completely with water, then place over high heat on stove.
 Bring beans to a boil, then remove from heat.
 Let rest for one hour.

-Strain beans through colander and rinse with cold water.
+- Strain beans through colander and rinse with cold water.

-Place ham bone (majority of meat removed) in large pot, then add rinsed beans and seasoning packet.
-Cover completely with water; pot should be about 3/4 full of water.
+- Place ham bone (majority of meat removed) in large pot, then add rinsed beans and seasoning packet.
+Cover completely with water; pot should be about ¾ full of water.
 Add diced carrots and onion.